simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 If you struggle to lose weight or consistently find yourself feeling sick, nauseous, run-down, tired, dizzy, etc, you should seek out help from professionals.
 You may have a slight allergy to a food, which may only show up in you as lethargy and not a violent reaction.
 You could consider finding a doctor who specializes in diet-based medicine.

 #### Can clean eating help me lose weight?
 Absolutely.
-It's not impossible to overeat when eating clean.
+It's possible to overeat when eating clean.
 Like any food choice, you can consume too many calories when eating clean.
-However, in general, it is more difficult to consume excess calories when eating clean than when eating processed foods.
-(Look for study to back this up).
-By this I mean, snacking on strawberries instead of Oreos will likely lead to consuming fewer calories.
+However, in general, it is more difficult to consume excess calories when eating clean than when eating processed foods because processed foods are often jammed with added sugars and fats.
+For example, snacking on strawberries instead of Oreos will likely lead to consuming fewer calories.

 This means by simply switching to clean eating many people will be consuming less calories each day, which is the core concept behind trying to lose weight.
 Add exercise on top of that, and you've found a great recipe for becoming healthier.